yuechenbam/yuechenbam.github.io/README.md

 ## Ontopanel

-The Ontopanel plugin contains three parts(tools): OntoLibary, EntityFinder, and Convertor
+The Ontopanel plugin contains three parts(tools): Ontopanel-Libary, EntityFinder, and Convertor

-### OntoLibary
+### Ontopanel-Library

-The libary is designed for whole Ontopanel plugin.
+The library is designed for whole Ontopanel plugin.
 It is based on Chowlk libary, but has some different features.

-These features are so designed, that users can convert and map-data in the plugin.
-It will be released later.
+1. Load automatically in the sidebar.
+2. Each shape has hover effect and shape data.
+3. All the shape contains a "Type" attribute, Class, ObjectProperty, DatatypeProperty, AnnotationProperty, DataType, DataValue and Individual contain also "IRI" attribute.
+4. "Type", "IRI_XX", "Mapping_XX" are preserved words, try not to use them for other purposes in shape data.

-### EntityFinder(old)
+### Ontopanel-EntityFinder

-This old entityfinder will be replaced with news together with new libary.
+EntityFinder is a tool that allows user to upload their ontologies and export in drawio.
 EntitiyFinder has a built-in MSEO ontology, but users can upload their own ontologies.
 Registered users can also save their ontologies in the database.
 EntitiyFinder is designed as a simplified version of protege.
 So it should display all entities in tree structure and all details (annotations, sub-relations, equivalents, domains, ranges...) in a tree structure .
 If there is any information missing, you can contact me to fix the bug.

+#### New features

+1. User can select to show all entities in URI or RDFLabel
+2. Together with Ontopanel-Library, entities can be showed in RDFLabel in the plot, IRI is saved in shape data.

+#### EntityFinder(old)

+The old version, which is suitable for chowlk library.
+It contains most features.

 Please click to see how to use the plugin of EntityFinder:

 https://user-images.githubusercontent.com/90606851/142880943-cba48e34-dd05-424e-91e3-b0f5308684a8.mp4

-### Convertor
+### Ontopanel-Convertor

+Convertor that convert current plot to owl ontology.

-Users can convert the plot directly in convertor.
-The convertor can check the errors that are made in plot.
+1. It can check the errors that are made in plot.
+2. User can download the file.
+3. User can realize data-mapping.(Under development)
-If chowlk libary, instead of ontopanel-libary are used, please transform it first.
+4. If chowlk libary, instead of ontopanel-libary are used, please transform it first.

-The data-mapping functionality will be added later to the convertor.
 Please click to see how to use the plugin of Convertor:

 https://user-images.githubusercontent.com/90606851/151398860-ee07dd9e-8f8c-4e3e-add1-2e923fa4d1f0.mp4

 ### Version

-**27.01.2022(latest):**
+**01.02.2022(latest):**

-- new version Ontopanel is released.
+- new version Ontopanel-pipeline is released.
-  - Convertor are added.
-User can convertor plot to OWL directly.
+  - library, entityfinder, and convertor are added.
-  - New EntityFinder and ontoLibary will be relased soon.

 **22.11.2021:**